okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-lifecycle-mgmt-overview/index.md

 <br>

-Read further for reasons [why you want to build a lifecycle management integration](#why-build-a-lifecycle-management-integration-with-okta) for the OIN, [choosing the right implementation](#choose-how-you-implement-your-integration), and [use case examples](#use-case-examples).
+Read further for reasons [why you want to build a lifecycle management integration](#why-build-a-lifecycle-management-integration-with-okta) for the OIN, [choosing the right implementation](#choose-how-to-implement-your-integration), and [use case examples](#use-case-examples).

 #### Ready to submit an integration?

-Your lifecycle management app integration is built and tested.
-Submit your integration to the Okta OIN team for verification.
+After completing your Okta lifecycle management integration, publish it in the Okta Integration Network (OIN) for your customers to benefit secure provisioning automation and meet compliance requirements.
+The OIN is a collection of pre-built app integrations, with over 200 of these being lifecycle management integrations.
+Join the community that customers trust to exchange secure authentication between users, devices, and applications.

 <Cards>
 <Card href="/docs/guides/submit-app/scim/main/" headerImage="/img/icons/provisioning--blue.svg" cardTitle="OIN Manager" :showFooter=false>Publish an OIN integration</Card>